bleengrue23/bots/README.md

 </p>
 </details>

-# Step 3: Create Intents
+# Step 3: Create a bot Intent

 After you have created your bot, you should see the 'Editor' tab of the main page for your bot, as shown here.